kydzoster/Olympia-Gym/README.md

 #### GH PAGE: [https://kydzoster.github.io/Olympia-Gym/](https://kydzoster.github.io/Olympia-Gym/)**

-There are no difference between the deployed version and the development version.
+There is no difference between the deployed version and the development version.

 ## CREDITS

 #### CONTENT

-Website uses Single page.
+The website uses a Single page.

 Fixed buttons at the left side of the page:

 - Facebook
 - Instagram

-Nav bar consists of 6 clickable buttons from which:
+Navbar consists of 6 clickable buttons from which:

 - Olympia Gym (Brand name) and Home returns to the top

 - Services smooth scroll to Service section

 - About Us opens 3 clickable under-sections:
     - About Us
     - Meet our Team
     - Gallery

-- Contact Us will slide down to contact section with google map and contact form
+- Contact Us will slide down to contact section with google map and a contact form

-- BMI which will open a modal windows for calculating your BMI with 2 tabs:
+- BMI which will open a modal window for calculating your BMI with 2 tabs:
     - Metric system (all numbers are set from 1 to 999)
     - Imperial system (all numbers are set from 1 to 999)

 #### MEDIA

-- Hero page video is an actual Olympia Gym marketing video copied from their Facebook account, its replacement for mobile version is an image from one of the images also copied from Olympia Gym Facebook account.
+- Hero page video is an actual Olympia Gym marketing video copied from their Facebook account, its replacement for the mobile version is an image from one of the images also copied from Olympia Gym Facebook account.
 (For the assessment Video has been disabled/commented out)

 - The images used "Meet our Team" is free images from pexels.com.

-- Gallery contains images from Olympia Gym accounts on Facebook and Instagram.
+- The gallery contains images from Olympia Gym accounts on Facebook and Instagram.

-- Facebook and Instagram icons on the left side of the screen uses FontAwesome icons.
+- Facebook and Instagram icons on the left side of the screen use FontAwesome icons.

 #### ACKNOWLEDGEMENTS

-- In this project i used a lot of Bootstrap and their free snippets.
+- In this project, I used a lot of Bootstrap and their free snippets.

-- For the Gallery I used https://bootsnipp.com/snippets/ZXyEz by Monoxa ideas.
+- For the Gallery, I used https://bootsnipp.com/snippets/ZXyEz by Monoxa ideas.

 - https://codepen.io/imprakash/pen/GgNMXO

-- I have also used Code Institute google map API and integrated in my project.
+- I have also used the Code Institute google map API and integrated into my project.